Ancient Empires (series): Part 2

 The sequel begins almost immediately after the first game ends, as Galamar and Valadorn (free from spell) must now fight off a demonic invasion headed by the demon Saeth.
 The brothers split up in their attempt to defend their land.
 They find out that the demons focus their attacks on several temples and are stealing mystical crystals.
 They finally arrive to face Saeth himself, only to find that he has used the crystals to activate an ancient weapon of great power - Heaven's Fury.
 Now the brothers must use whatever forces they have with them to defeat Saeth's army and the great demon himself before he is able to destroy the kingdom with the weapon.

 Reception

-The first installment was rated 3.36 stars out of 5 by GameFAQs.
 IGN rated it 8.5 stars out of 10.

-PocketGamer gave Ancient Empires II a rating of 4.5 stars out of 5 while IGN rated it 8.8 stars out of 10.
+Pocket Gamer gave Ancient Empires II a rating of 4.5 stars out of 5 while IGN rated it 8.8 stars out of 10.
 The second installment also won runner-up award for Best Artistic Design by IGN in 2005.

 The Academy of Interactive Arts & Sciences awarded Ancient Empires II with "Cellular Game of the Year" during the 9th Annual Interactive Achievement Awards.